 Some people live in settings where their lives are so controlled that their values and beliefs change drastically.
 This change is so drastic, in fact, that these people are in effect resocialized.
-Such resocialization12 occurs in what Erving Goffman (1961)Goffman, E. (1961).
+Such resocialization occurs in what Erving Goffman (1961)Goffman, E. (1961).
 Asylums: Essays on the social situation of mental patients and other inmates.
-Garden City, NY: Anchor Books. called total institutions13.
+Garden City, NY: Anchor Books. called total institutions.
 As their name implies, these institutions have total control over the lives of the people who live in them.

 Several types of total institutions exist: mental asylums, Nazi concentration camps, military boot camps, convents, and monasteries.
 Some scholars would also say that criminal prisons are total institutions, as they exhibit some of the same processes found in the other types.
-As this list implies, total institutions can be used for good or bad purposes.
-Resocialization is not necessarily good or bad in and of itself; what is more important is the ends to which it is put.
+As this list implies, total institutions can be used for good or bad purposes, and so can resocialization.